dt9819/school_level_program/README.md

                            152364 => 1 + 5 + 2 + 3 + 6 + 4 => 21 => 2 + 1 => 3 is not a perfect square.

  ## Program to Check if a number is Perfect Square (implemented in Python)

+ # Problem 2: Program to take the lower limit and upper limit of the range (natural no) as inputs and calculate!

+# i.
+Square sum of those interval numbers
+# ii.
+Show the odd numbers only within the interval
+# iii.
+Determine the average of those numbers.